 With all assignments known in advance, students must work to create a schedule of completion on their own that meets the timeline for this course.
 Each student is expected to create a buffer for yourself, accounting for any unexpected events (personal and academic) that may occur near the due dates.
 When submitting assignments to Canvas, technical issues can arise.
-Be sure that you are allowing time to seek assistance from the Canvas Support folks, should something prevent you from submitting the assignment.
 If you know ahead of time of challenges with the schedule of assignments, please set a time for us to meet and we can work on a schedule together.
 If an emergency arises, please email me to let me know as soon as you can and we can come up with a plan from there.
+Any assignments submitted late will not be able to be resubmitted for additional points.